patrickkunka/easydropdown/README.md

 |-----------|---------|
 | `boolean` | `false` |

-A boolean dictating whether or not the dropdown should watch for updates to the underyling `<select>` element.
-For example, and option being added or removed, or the disabled attribute being toggled on.
+A boolean dictating whether or not the dropdown should watch for updates to the underyling `<select>` element and reactively update itself.
+For example, when an `<option>` is added or removed, or the `disabled` attribute is toggled on.

-This should be enabled in dynamic applications where we expect changes to the dropdown to occur during the course of a session but incurs a small overhead of periodically polling the provided `<select>` element for updates, and as such is disabled by default.
+This should be enabled in dynamic applications where we expect changes to the dropdown to occur during the course of a session.
+This does however incur the small overhead of periodically polling the provided `<select>` element for updates, and as such is disabled by default.

-If you know exactly when the `<select>` element has been updated, you may wish to use the `.refresh()` API method instead.
+If you know exactly when the `<select>` element has been updated, you may wish to use the `.refresh()` API method as an imperative alternative.

 ##### Example: Enabling `liveUpdates`